 Guidelines, Not Rules

-I gave myself a couple of loose guidelines for the month.
-Simplify, write from other perspectives, etc., but none of them were hard mandates like I’ve done in past years.
-I continued my general trend of not writing the same style two days in a row, but that’s less an intentional thing and more of a natural state for me.
-I write whatever shows up that day.
+I gave myself a couple of loose guidelines for the month: simplify, write from other perspectives, etc., but none were hard mandates like I’ve done in the pa.
+I continued tendency to do different genres every day, but that’s not an intentional thing.
+I write whatever shows up on that particular day.
 Having soft-constraints helped me narrow my focus without making me feel trapped.
 Winner.

 Try For More Songs

 One of my guidelines was to really try and write more songs with lyrics.
-Much of the benefit I’ve gotten from Song-A-Day over the last eleven (!) years is learning that “I can do it.”
-I have no doubt that if I can write and produce a large amount of material at speed.
+The primary benefit I’ve gotten from Song-A-Day over the last eleven (!) years is learning that, yes, I’m capable of writing new music every day for an extended period.
 Songs2I’m defining a song as anything where I’ve written lyrics, normally with a melody, but not necessarily.
 The main thing is that there are lyrics that someone or something will be singing/saying over music. are still a mental hurdle of sorts, though I’m less scared of them now.

 Need for External Recognition